Celebrity Summit

+GTS Celebrity Summit is a owned and operated by Celebrity Cruises and as such one of the first cruise ships to be powered by more environmentally friendly gas turbines.
+Originally named Summit, she was renamed with the "Celebrity" prefix in 2008.

 Construction

 She was built in 2001 by the Chantiers de l'Atlantique shipyard in St. Nazaire, France for Celebrity Cruises.

 Design

 Machinery

 She is fitted with two General Electric LM2500+ gas turbines and is fitted with two Rolls-Royce Mermaid azimuthing electric pod propulsion units.
 These pods proved unreliable early in the ships career, however with upgrades and operational experience they are currently more reliable.
 She also has three bow thrusters.